Cyclopropene: Early syntheses

 The first confirmed synthesis of cyclopropene, carried out by Dem'yanov and Doyarenko, involved the thermal decomposition of trimethylcyclopropylammonium hydroxide over platinized clay at approximately 300 °C. This reaction produces mainly trimethylamine and dimethylcyclopropyl amine, together with about 5% of cyclopropene.
 Later Schlatter improved the pyrolytic reaction conditions using platinized asbestos as a catalyst at 320–330 °C and obtained cyclopropene in 45% yield.

 Cyclopropene can also be obtained in about 1% yield by thermolysis of the adduct of cycloheptatriene and dimethyl acetylenedicarboxylate.

 Modern syntheses from allyl chlorides

 Allyl chloride undergoes dehydrohalogenation upon treatment with the base sodium amide at 80 °C to produce cyclopropene in about 10% yield.

 The major byproduct of the reaction is allylamine.
 Adding allyl chloride to sodium bis(trimethylsilyl)amide in boiling toluene over a period of 45–60 minutes produces the targeted compound in about 40% yield with an improvement in purity:

-1-Methylcyclopropene is synthesized similarly but at room temperature from methallylchloride using phenyllithium as the base:
+1-Methylcyclopropene, used to slow the ripening in fruits, is synthesized similarly but at room temperature from methallylchloride using phenyllithium as the base: